MicrosoftEdge/MSEdgeExplainers/Shortcuts/explainer.md

 ### `icons`

+Optional.
 The path to one or more [ImageResource](https://w3c.github.io/manifest/#dom-imageresource)s.
 If the ImageResource’s `src` is a relative URL, the base URL will be the URL of the manifest.

 ### `data`